GuillaumeGomez/browser-UI-test/README.md

 #### compare-elements-position-near-false

 **compare-elements-position-near-false** command allows you to check that two DOM elements' X/Y positions differ by more than the given pixel range.
+If one of the elements doesn't exist, the command will fail.
 Examples:

 ```
-// IMPORTANT: "element1" and "element2" have to exist otherwise the command will fail!

 // Compare the X position.
 compare-elements-position-near-false: ("//element1", "element2", {"x": 1}))
 // Compare the Y position.